openHPI/TeachingTeamGuidelines/docs/checklist.md

 - COURSE LAYOUT: Preparation of weekly learnings: Syllabus, Presentations, Quizzes, Assignments, Literature – all accompanying material Checklist Conception
 - Programming of LTI-Tools, if required
 - Planning of recording dates with  Audio Visual Team or recording studio (HPI in-house)

+## 4-6 weeks prior course start

+- Registration of course with openHPI as soon as course duration is known  Course Template
+- Information about ourse execution and Course Design
+- Kick off-Meeting with platform team contact Kick-off Meeting
+- Coordination with PR-Team – Press Release and course communication
+- Communication matrix communication templates